Quy28/brain-tumor-segmentation-app/README.md

-# 🧠 Brain Tumor Segmentation Web App
+# 🧠 Brain Tumor Segmentation App

-This app segments brain tumors from MRI images using a pretrained U-Net model trained in TensorFlow 2.17.1.
+Streamlit app for segmenting brain tumors from MRI images using a trained U-Net model.

-## 🛠 How to Use
+## ✅ Key Features
-1. Upload an MRI image (.jpg/.png).
+- Upload MRI image (PNG/JPG)
-2. The app will return the predicted tumor mask overlay.
+- Predict tumor mask with a U-Net model (.keras)
+- Automatic download of model from Google Drive if not present

-## ✅ Environment
+## 🔧 Environment

+This app is built and tested on **Python 3.10.12**, the same as used on Kaggle.

+Make sure Streamlit Cloud uses the correct Python version.

+## 📦 Requirements

+See `requirements.txt` for all dependencies:
 - TensorFlow 2.17.1
+- OpenCV (headless version)
+- Streamlit 1.34.0
-- Python 3.10.12
+- Python 3.10.12 ✅
-- Deployed on Streamlit Cloud